 * add a couple of pinches of cayenne pepper for that extra subtle dynamite.

-Don’t forget that both recipe books, Mad About Macarons and Teatime in Paris (my personal favourite, as it’s macaron recipes plus pastries too), are great gifts.
+Both my recipe books, Mad About Macarons and Teatime in Paris (my personal favourite, as it’s macaron recipes plus pastries and Paris talk too), are great gifts.
 If you grab your copy now, I can send you a personalised label to stick inside either book.

 Just let me know by getting in touch privately via this contact form with your address details, what you’d like me to say in particular, and I’ll send it out to you with the warmest of wishes!